 Tandoori Salmon with Basmati Pilaf & Cucumber Raita

-I found it very easy to follow the recipe as it was laid out, especially as each step was broken down into further steps, and even gave me time estimations for each part (Sun Basket, for example, didn't, and I ended up burning parts of my meal).
+I found it easy to follow each recipe, especially as each step was broken down.
+It even gave me time estimations for each part.

-These small things really, really helped me out - and the results came out perfectly.
-In fact, I think this was one of the easiest meal kit delivery service recipe instructions I’ve ever followed.
+These small details really helped, and the results came out perfectly.
+In fact, I think these are some of the easiest meal kit recipes I’ve ever followed.

-The meal was tasty – and I was super proud of myself for creating something almost-perfect.
-And then I did it two more times, with my other recipes from Marley Spoon!
+The meals were tasty – and I was super proud of myself for creating something almost-perfect!

-One thing I should mention though - most meal kit delivery services ask you to include your own butter, salt and pepper, but Marley Spoon also assumed I had several types of vinegar and flour.
+One thing I should mention, though: While most meal kit delivery services expect you to have your own butter, salt, and pepper, Marley Spoon also assumed I would have several types of vinegar and flour.
 I didn’t, but I went and bought some.

 If I had one piece of advice to give to other non-cooks out there, it's that you should check (at the very bottom of the recipe card) which extra ingredients you’ll need before you get started.
-At one point I almost started cooking, just with what I was provided in my delivery box, until I discovered I was probably missing some stuff: I didn't have vegetable oil, for example:
+You do need to make sure you have some basic pantry items to hand.

 There are a few options for getting in touch with Marley Spoon: